EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 url | String | Full URL for file retrieval size | Number | File size in bytes

+A collection of deposits is represented as a JSON array of objects.

 ### API interaction using curl
 Using command-line interfaces any of the information stored in the B2SHARE service can be retrieved as well.
-A commonly-used tool is curl.
+A commonly-used tool is [curl](https://curl.haxx.se/).